simonstenger/huffman_coding3/README.md

   2.Compile the program.
   3.Run the executable in the command line.
   4.Follow the prompts to enter the filename for processing, examples are available, try 'example1.txt' for instance.
+  5.The output file can be found either in 'output.bin' or 'output.txt', depend on the input.

 3.File Structure
   huffman_code.c: Contains the main function at the start, followed by the compression and decompression function, and then all smaller functions.